SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/2_Features_Reference.md

 Only useful on the responding node.
 Set `includeToolCallsInConversation: true` to make tool call summaries visible in conversation variables for downstream nodes.

+For multi-round tool loops through an authored-prompt responder (a node with a `prompt` field), also set `appendNativeToolExchange: true`: the trailing assistant `tool_calls` turn and its `role:"tool"` results are then sent as native messages after the authored prompt (and excluded from the text transcript), so the model generates from the standard post-tool-result position instead of imitating tool syntax as text.
+Collection-mode responders (no `prompt`) already send native tool history.
+Completions-paradigm backends ignore tools entirely.

 Set `lowercaseToolCallFunctionNames: true` to lowercase function names in tool call responses before relaying them to the frontend.
 This fixes local models (Gemma, Qwen, etc.) that produce capitalized names like `Glob` instead of `glob`.
 Off by default; do not enable for frontends like Claude Code that expect original casing.

+## Structured Output (Grammar-Constrained Responses)

+Backends declare a per-request constraint mechanism in their ApiType config: `structuredOutput` block with `field` (the payload key, dotted for nesting) and `style` (`openaiJsonSchema` for llama.cpp/LM Studio/vLLM/OpenAI's `response_format`, `raw` for Ollama's `format`); absent = unsupported.
+Two uses:

+1. **Automatic tool enforcement**: when a request's `tool_choice` is a forced function or `"required"`, the round is grammar-constrained to a tool-call JSON shape and converted back to a `tool_calls` response.
+Native tools are dropped from that payload (schema+tools conflict on llama.cpp/Ollama) and injected as text.
+Output is parse-checked with one redraw (some backends fail open). `tool_choice: "auto"` is never touched.
+2. **`structuredOutputFile` node property**: pins a node's output to a JSON Schema file from `Public/Configs/StructuredOutputs/<sub>/` (sub = `structuredOutputConfigsSubDirectory` user key, default username, root fallback).
+The output IS the constrained JSON text.

+Caveats: the model never sees the schema (describe the shape in the prompt too); disable thinking on constrained nodes; a 200 does not prove enforcement on fail-open backends.

 ---